-- Safe and proper footwear. - No clothing that is imprinted with vulgar or obscene language or artwork that relates to alcohol, drugs, weapons or smoking. - No hats, bandanas, and other headgear.
-(Unless for religious reasons) - Chests, stomachs, and buttocks must be fully covered at all times. - No sunglasses. - No slippers, face paint or costumes.
+- Safe and proper footwear.

+- No clothing that is imprinted with vulgar or obscene language or artwork that relates to alcohol, drugs, weapons or smoking.

+- Hats, caps, bandanas, hoods and other headgears are allowed as long as they do not cause disruption to the learning environment and are not worn in a way to keep students from being fully present, visible, and actively engaged in the lesson.

+- Chests, stomachs, and buttocks must be fully covered at all times.

+- No earpods.

+- No sunglasses.

+- No slippers, face paint or costumes.